3 Common Podcast Mistakes (and How to Avoid Them)

-How?
-Start with the basics.
+Avoid this podcasting mistake by starting with the basics.
 Men or women?
 Single, married or divorced?
 25 or 85?
 Is their biggest challenge in life relational, professional, spiritual or emotional?
 What keeps them awake at night?
 What are their hopes and dreams?
-What can I do to help them achieve those?
+How can you help them achieve those?

-Our show is made for an overworked, college-educated, 45-year-old divorced mother with two kids who wants to start a home-based business that will give her time, location and financial freedom.
+ReLaunch was made for an overworked, college-educated, 45-year-old divorced mother with two kids who wants to start a home-based business that will give her freedom with her time, location and finances.

 Is it a little scary to narrow down your audience that much?
 You bet!
 But it’s worth it.
 Specifically knowing who your ideal listener is will help you stay away from generalities so you can make solid business-related decisions for your show’s direction, content and length.

 It’s OK if you don’t have the answers to all of these questions.
 Just use yourself or a younger, less experienced version of yourself as the test pilot.
 Believe me, your target listener will grow and evolve as you do.

 When people make the case for a “quiet launch,” they usually present the following arguments: